Online Coloring of Short Intervals: Lower Bounds

 \subsection{Warm-up}

-Our first construction is a natural generalization of the strategy for unit intervals given by Epstein and Levy~\cite{EpsteinL05}.
-It is surpassed by more involved strategies coming later, but it serves as a gentle introduction to our framework.
+Our first construction is a natural generalization of the strategy for unit intervals given by Epstein and Levy~\cite{EpsteinL05}, already described in Section~\ref{sec:reccomp} in an informal way.
+The construction is surpassed by more involved strategies coming later, but it serves as a gentle introduction to our formal framework.